trinodb/trino.io/development/process.md

     1. Make sure the pull request passes the tests in CI.
     2. If known, request a review from an expert in the area changed.
 If unknown, ask for help on [Slack](/slack.html).

+    There are some tests that use external services, like Google BigQuery, and require additional credentials.
+The Trino project cannot share these credentials with contributors, so it runs these tests in its CI workflows only on branches in the Trino repository, not in contributor forks.

+    Trino maintainers, so project members with write access to the repository, can schedule additional workflow runs after reviewing a PR by adding a comment starting with this line:

+    ```
+    /test-with-secrets sha=<all-40-characters>
+    ```

+    The SHA value should be the full 40 character git SHA of a commit of the feature branch, usually the head commit.

 5. Review is performed by one or more reviewers.

     1. This normally happens within a few days, but may take longer if the change is large, complex, or if a